Nellaker-group/TowardsDeepPhenotyping/README.md

 keras_retinanet/bin/evaluate.py --max-detections 500 --score-threshold 0.50 --save-path detections/ csv test_nuclei_annotations.csv class_mapping.txt ./snapshots/resnet50_csv_37.h5
 ```

-A notebook is also provided (Evaluate_RetinaNet.ipynb) That evaluates performance on a large set of test images (14k).
+A notebook is also provided (Evaluate_RetinaNet.ipynb) That evaluates performance on a large set of test images (about 14K).

-## Cell Classification and Deep Embeddings
+## Cell Classification

 We trained an ensemble system to stratify placental cells into 5 distinct populations.
 We used 3 base classifiers (InceptionV3, InceptionResNetV2, and Xception), which were fined tuned on our data set of histological images.